stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ## React Portals and document.body

 Some of the components in `es-components` use `ReactDOM.createPortal` in order to inject dynamic content onto the page.
 Our implementation was initially unaware of Web Components, and simply used `document.body` as the target for those created elements.
 This had a problem when trying to utilize those components within a Web Component because the injected content would land outside our Shadow DOM, and would thus lose its styling.
-So how do we ensure our component does the right thing when inside a regular `document.body`, and also does the right thing when it lives within a Shadow DOM?
+So how can we ensure our component does the right thing when inside a regular `document.body`, and also does the right thing when it lives within a Shadow DOM?

 The key here, for us, was to use the [`getRootNode`](https://developer.mozilla.org/en-US/docs/Web/API/Node/getRootNode) function on the `Node` prototype, but we couldn't just use it directly.